 I will try to respond to e-mails within 48 hours during working days.
 I have over 800 students this term, so if I do not reply, please feel free to send me a gentle reminder e-mail.
-You are also welcome to e-mail our wonderful TAs!

 Please include your name, student number, and class section in the e-mail so that I know who is e-mailing.